keroviv86/Twitter-Thread-App/README.md

 -user can create new article threads
 -user can view their create threads
 -user can comment on a thread
--user can update/delete a comment on a thread
+-user can update/delete their own comment on a thread -user can delete threads created only by them

 ## Requirements